Bradycardia during sleep

 Acceptable ranges for physiological variables

-1. This guideline is not applicable to patients with severe or critical concerns.
-In these scenarios activate local medical emergency response procedures
+1. This guideline is not applicable to children with severe or critical concerns.
+In these situations, activate local medical emergency response procedures

 2. This CPG is for admitted children (not neonates) outside of emergency and intensive care settings (NICU and PICU) during sleep only